intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Grpc.Proxy/README.md

 });
 ```

 > Grpc.Net.Client on .NET Framework does not support duplex streaming calls.
-Adapter operations that normally use duplex streaming such as tag value subscriptions and writes are translated into unary or streaming invocations by the proxy.
+Adapter operations that normally use duplex streaming such as tag value subscriptions and writes are translated into unary or server streaming invocations by the proxy.

 # Using the Proxy